-I am not much of an artist even though I end up writing about all kinds of arts.
-Swaswara has an art room and a full-time artist to guide you on an artistic journey.
+I am not much of an artist even though I end up writing about all kinds of art.
+The property has an art room and a full-time artist to guide you on an artistic journey.
 I could see many kids learning to paint in a room full of paintings.
 Some were done by the artist in charge, while others were done by the guests.

 I tried my hands on the clay pottery.
-It was fun to hold the clay in your hands, kneed it enough to make it ready for molding.
-As the wheel moves, your fingers become the magic wands, that with a slight touch can give the shape to the wet clay.
+It was fun to hold the clay in your hands and kneed it enough to make it ready for molding.
+As the wheel moves, your fingers become the magic wand, that with a slight touch can give the shape to the wet clay.

 If you stay long enough for the clay to dry, you can take your creation along with you.